Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Application to representations of spin symmetric groups

 In terms of the induction and restriction functors denoted $F_i^\lambda$ and $E_i^\lambda$ in \cite[Sec.~8.3]{KKO2}, our $E_i$ is $F_i^\lambda = \bigoplus_{\alpha \in Q_+} F_i^\lambda|_{R^\lambda_\alpha\psmod}$ and our $F_i$ is $\bigoplus_{\alpha \in Q^+} Q_i^{\langle h_i, \alpha-\lambda\rangle - 1} E_i^\lambda|_{R^\lambda_{\alpha}\psmod}$.
 As well as switching the roles of $E$ and $F$ we have incorporated an additional grading shift into the restriction functors compared to \cite{KKO2}.
 This is needed because \cite{KKO2} does not follow the standard conventions for covering quantum groups.
 It ensures that the graded supernatural transformations $\eps:E_i F_i|_{R^\lambda_{\alpha+\alpha_i}\psmod} \Rightarrow \Id_{R^\lambda_{\alpha+\alpha_i}\psmod}$, $\eta:\Id_{R^\lambda_\alpha\psmod} \Rightarrow F_i E_i|_{R^\lambda_\alpha\psmod}$ defined on a graded supermodule by exactly the same underlying functions as for the natural adjunction between restriction and induction are of the correct degree to match the degrees of the rightward cups and caps in \cref{table} (also now scaled by $d_i$).
 Also in \cite[Sec.~8.3]{KKO2}, one finds the definition of graded supernatural transformations $x:E_i \Rightarrow E_i$ of degree $2d_i$ and $\tau:E_i^2 \Rightarrow E_i^2$ of degree $-2d_i$, both of which are even if $i \in I_{\even}$ and odd if $i \in I_{\odd}$.
 (A further complication is that the language of supercategory, superfunctor and supernatural transformation is used differently in \cite{KKO2} compared to here, but the appropriate translation is easy to make; see the table at the end of the introduction in \cite{BE}.)

-This construction makes $R^\lambda\psmod$ into a graded integrable Karoubian 2-representation of the ordinary $\sl_2$ 2-category from \cite{Lauda,Rou} if $i$ is even, or of our reduced odd $\sl_2$ 2-category $\UU(\sl_2)$ as in \cref{2repdef} if $i$ is odd (with the modified convention for degrees when $d_i >1$).
+This construction makes $R^\lambda\psmod$ into a graded integrable Karoubian 2-representation of the ordinary $\sl_2$ 2-category from \cite{Lauda,Rou} if $i$ is even, or of the odd $\sl_2$ 2-category $\UU(\sl_2)$ as in \cref{2repdef} if $i$ is odd (with the modified convention for degrees when $d_i >1$).
 The last statement is not stated explicitly in \cite{KKO2}---the relevant place is \cite[Th.~8.13]{KKO2} but one has to work through the proof which goes back to \cite[Th.~5.2]{KK} to see that the isomorphisms are given by the appropriate matrices of supernatural transformations needed to check the difficult relations \cref{inv1,inv2}.
-In the odd case, the fact that the odd bubbles act as zero (as required by the final axiom in \cref{2repdef}) follows because they are zero on the generating lowest weight subcategory $R^{\lambda}_0\psmod$ as that is purely even.